 It can be challenging for non-profits to communicate their impact and effectiveness to their donors during a crisis.
-Many foundations make project-based donations.
+Many foundations and social sector organizations make project-based donations.
 These donations often have a narrow set of criteria that non-profits must meet in order to qualify for a grant.
-Since non-profits tend to be mission-based rather than performance based, it can be difficult for funders to understand if an organization’s programming is benefitting the community at large.
+Since non-profits and social sector organizations tend to be mission-based rather than performance based, it can be difficult for funders to understand if an organization’s programming is benefitting the community at large.

-A non-profit should have a clear and strong mission statement readily available on its website.
+A non-profit communications strategy should have a clear and strong mission statement readily available on its website.
 The stronger the mission statement, the more it can serve as a tool to solicit external stakeholders.
 Also, a non-profit should have a communications and outreach plan that will amplify its voice to effectively engage with its supporters.

 The current pandemic serves as a reference point from which organizations will learn to prepare contingency plans.
 Contingency plans enable them to continue operations during an unpredictable event.
 We all benefit if non-profit organizations serve our communities during a crisis of this scale in the future.
 Now is the time for the non-profit sector to innovate.
-With streamlined processes and improved communication infrastructures, non-profits can continue to provide critical services to the most vulnerable among us.
+With streamlined processes and improved communication infrastructures, non-profits and social sector organizations can continue to provide critical services to the most vulnerable among us.